philanc/luazen/README.md

 	pk is the public key of the other party
 	("their public key").
 	sk, pk and ss are 32-byte strings

+--- Ed25519 signature

+x25519_sign_public_key(sk) => pk
+	return the public key associated to a secret key sk is the secret key as a 32-byte string pk is the associated public key as a 32-byte string

+sign_keypair() has been removed to eliminate hard dependency to the included randombyte() function.
+It can be replaced with:
+		function keypair()
+			local sk = luazen.randombytes(32)
+			return luazen.ed25519_public_key(sk), sk
+		end

+x25519_sign(sk, pk, text) => signed text
+	sign a text with a secret key
+	sk is the secret key as a 32-byte string pk is the public key as a 32-byte string text is the text to sign as a string
+	Return the signed text which contains  a 64-byte signature followed by the original text.

+x25519_sign_open(stext, pk) => text
+	check a text signature with a public key stext is the signed text to verify pk is the public key as a 32-byte string if the signature is valid, return the original text, or (nil, errmsg)

+	Note: curve25519 key pairs cannot be used for ed25519 signature.

+x25519_sha512(s) => hash
+	return the sha512 hash of a string (as a 64-byte binary string)

 --- Blake2b cryptographic hash